Alina-Nikiforova/cinema-app/README.md

 🔸receive user by email;

-As a user, you can:
+👥As a user, you can:
 _______________________________________________________________________________________________________
 🔸register (when registering, a basket associated with the user will be automatically created);